 The 270 offers a flatter trajectory as the bullets carry a better ballistic coefficient number than the 308 family.

 I do not own a 270 now but had one briefly.
-The gun I am referring to you may have seen listed on this site "For Sale" back in March.
 It was a Savage 110 synthetic package gun with the sling and scope.
 I bought it at a price I could not pass up and never intended to keep it, I did want to shoot it though.

 What I wanted to know was 2 things and I was confident the 20 shells I put together would clue me in.